-5.9 Weather Station
+5.10 Weather Station

-Davis Instruments weather station data is posted on internal web server.
+A Davis Instruments Monitor II weather station data is posted on the internal web server.
 Weather station data is downloaded over a RS232 serial port to the server.
 Ambient virtual weather station software running on the server processes the data and displays it as a web page.

-Figure 11 Weather Station
+Figure 13 Davis Weather Station and Ambient Display